VaibhavSys/vaibhav-studio-old/content/posts/understanding-swapiness/index.md

 In this article, we have covered what `swappiness` is, how to check its current value, and how to adjust it.
 By understanding and adjusting the `swappiness` value, you can control how aggressively the system uses the swap file and optimize the performance of your system.

-If you haven't already, be sure to check out our article on creating a swap file, which provides a step-by-step guide for creating a swap file in Linux.
+If you haven't already, be sure to check out our article on \[creating a swap file\](/posts/linux-create-swap), which provides a step-by-step guide for creating a swap file in Linux.